donfiguerres/COVID-19-Tracker-PH/README.md

 ## Limitations
 You need to open each of the new files in the DOH datadrop before the script can download the Google Drive files for you.
-This is because the files need to be either explicitly shared to your account or needs to be opened first in order for them to be listed in your Drive.
+This is because the files need to be either explicitly shared to your account or need to be opened first in order for them to be listed in your Drive.
 See this [Stackoverflow question](https://stackoverflow.com/questions/62414423/google-drive-api-list-files-in-a-shared-folder-that-are-i-have-not-accessed-ye).